vmbrasseur/IAS3API/identifiers.md

 ## Identifiers

 Each item at Internet Archive has a identifier.
 An identifier is composed of any unique combination of alphanumeric characters, underscore ( _ ) and dash ( - ).
-While there are no official limits it is strongly suggested that they be between 5 and 80 characters in length.
+While there are no official limits it is strongly suggested that identifiers be between 5 and 80 characters in length.

 Identifiers must be unique across the entirety of Internet Archive, not simply unique within a single collection.